If you own a home or rent an apartment, you may be able to relate to having a neighbor that is anything but neighborly.

 #3 – Credit & Background check.

-A credit check will show credit and rental history, outstanding debts, confirm identifying information, list evictions, bankruptcies, chronic late payments.
-All this information is essential to making an informed decision.
+A credit check* will show credit and rental history, outstanding debts, confirm identifying information, list evictions, bankruptcies, chronic late payments.
+All of this information is essential to making an informed decision.

 *The tenant has to agree to a credit and background check.